shallada/Instruqt/course-druid-data-modeling/druid-data-modeling-dimensions/01-simple-dimensions/assignment.md

   | jq
 ```

-Notice that the results do _not_ include the _date_ field that was in the _transfomSpec_, but we did not include in the _dimensions_ list.
+Notice that the results do _not_ include the _date_ field that was in the _transfomSpec_, but we did not include that in the _dimensions_ list.

 <h2 style="color:cyan">There you have it!
 Ingestion specifying the dimensions is that easy.</h2>